Click the links below to view information about activities for this park.

 |Education Center||Concession Stand / Gift Shop|

 Camping: Family camping: The nine-site family campground is open from May 1 to October 31 with full facilities.
 Winter camping is available the remainder of the year with limited facilities.
 Only tent camping is allowed.
 Each site is equipped with a grill and picnic table.
-Modern restrooms for use during warm seasons are located nearby.
+Restrooms for use during warm seasons are located nearby.
 Showers and hot water are not provided.

 Pack-in camping: Campers may leave vehicles in the park overnight to backpack into the Pisgah National Forest.
 Visitors who leave their vehicles in the park must register on the forms provided at the trailheads near the parking area or at the park office.
 Leave the form on the dashboard of your car.
 Mount Mitchell offers a choice of trails from which to enjoy the nearby alpine woodlands.

 **Note:** It's not uncommon to encounter black bears at Mount Mitchell State Park, particularly in warm weather